AlaSQL/alasql-sqllogictest/README.md

 ## Not ToDo
 - Implement mocha testframework (testresults does not get printed before all are done - so it fills the memory)

+## Ideas

+Potential improvements and features for this repository:

+- `--bail` option to stop on first error for faster turnaround during AI-driven try-and-retry sessions for fixing AlaSQL
+- Error categorization to automatically group and categorize errors by type (syntax, function, operator, etc.) for easier debugging
+- Comparison mode to compare test results between AlaSQL versions or against other SQL engines
+- Performance profiling to track and visualize performance metrics across test runs